Photo Source: Northwest dad’s photostream on Flickr

 - Flipping through a catalog and suddenly “need” that single-serving smoothie maker?
 Clean instead.
 Studies show that cleaning can reduce stress as well as frustration—both powerful spending triggers.
 (Plus, you’re sure to unearth a few impulse buys of yore.
 Yay!)

-Out of the Box“The odds of going to the store for a loaf of bread and coming out with only a loaf of bread are three billion to one.” ~Erma Bombeck
+“The odds of going to the store for a loaf of bread and coming out with only a loaf of bread are three billion to one.” ~Erma Bombeck